ProductiveRage/CssMinifier/README.md

 accessed by the following routes -

-    routes.RouteExistingFiles = true; // Have to set this to true so that stylesheets get processed rather than returned direct routes.MapRoute(
+    // Have to set this to true so that stylesheets get processed rather get
+    // processed rather than returned direct as static files routes.RouteExistingFiles = true;
+    routes.MapRoute(
         "Stylesheets",
         "{*allwithextension}",